Accessibility statement for blogs.ed.ac.uk

-This website was last tested in August 2018 by manual testing.
-We tested the system on a PC using the bowser Internet Explorer (11) as this is the browser most commonly used by disabled users due to its accessibility features and compatibility with assistive technology as shown by the Government Assistive Technology Survey
+This website was last tested in July 2021 by manual testing.
+We tested the system on a PC using the bowser Firefox and Chrome as these browsers are most commonly used by disabled users due to its accessibility features and compatibility with assistive technology as shown by the Digital A11y Survey

 - Spellcheck functionality

 - Scaling using different resolutions

 - Options to customise the interface (magnification, font and background colour changing etc)

 - Warning of links opening in a new tab or window

 - Information conveyed in colour or sound only

 - Use with screenreading software (JAWS)